UIZE/UIZE-JavaScript-Framework/README.md

 	}
 	return _d;};

-For a more in-depth discussion of the Scruncher code compression system, consult the guide [[guides/all-about-scrunching.html][All About Scrunching]].
+For a more in-depth discussion of the Scruncher code compression system, consult the guide [All About Scrunching](http://www.uize.com/guides/all-about-scrunching.html).

 Dev Server (NodeJS)
 -------------------